jaewon-orbit/Santas-Agony/README.md

 # 🎅 Santa's Agony: Optimization with Algorithms
-This project was developed as a team project for a 2021 university algorithms course.
-[View Proposal PDF](./Santa's%20Agony_%20Proposal.pdf)
+This project was developed as a team project for a university algorithms course (2021) [View Proposal PDF](./Santa's%20Agony_%20Proposal.pdf)

 This holiday, good children receive gifts from Santa 🎁
 To make this possible, we developed an optimization system using: